davidmam/BS32011-class-notes/mitochondrial_sequences.md

 7. '*sp_name*', NCBI Accession number:
 8. '*sp_name*', NCBI Accession number:

+**_How about putting these into a table with the common name and linking to a page with a biit of information about the species (ie wikipedia for the common name, NCBI taxonomy for the scientific name, NCBI sequence record for the accession number)_**

 # FASTA files

 All 8 sequences wrapped for MSA in Jalview.